joshfinnie/elk-docker-fig/README.rst

 mounting the local Kibana directory onto the Apache document directory::

-  docker run --hostname=apache --name=apache --publish=8888:80 --link=elasticsearch:elasticsearch -v `pwd`/kibana-3.1.2:/usr/local/apache2/htdocs/ httpd:2.4
+  docker run --hostname=apache --name=apache --publish=8888:80 -v `pwd`/kibana-3.1.2:/usr/local/apache2/htdocs/ httpd:2.4

+We don't have/need 'links' here because the host's browser trying to do the resolution in Kibana3, exposing it to the container doesn't help.
+In Kibana4 it should.

 Test::